Getting started with generative AI: A beginner’s guide

 At the heart of generative AI is a neural network that is trained to recognize patterns in data and then use these patterns to generate new content.
 By using customized parameters during training, generative AI models can make their own conclusions and identify features in the data.
 This allows them to predict the most relevant patterns to input and generate corresponding content.

 Although generative AI is capable of producing incredible results, it still requires human intervention at the beginning and end of the training process to achieve optimal outcomes.
 Human input is necessary to provide the initial data set, identify the relevant features to be learned by the model and evaluate the output for quality and relevance.
-The synergy of human and machine intelligence in generative AI enables it to unlock a whole new world of possibilities in the realm of content generation.
+Thus, generative AI combines human and machine intelligence to create new opportunities for content generation.

 In this guide, we will walk you through the basics of generative AI, how it works, and what exciting applications it has in store for the future.